-- 3. Secondary Treatment Regulations.
-40 CFR part 133 of-establishes the minimum levels of effluent quality to be achieved by secondary treatment using the parameters BOD, TSS and pH.
-These limitations, established by USEPA, are not incorporated into this Order because the San Jose Creek WRPs and have already met the minimum levels of treatment for a secondary treated effluent, except where more stringent limitations are required by other applicable plans, policies, or regulations or to prevent backsliding.
-However effluent limitations for pH, per Basin Plan, are retained because the San Gabriel River is impaired for pH. - 4.
+- 2. Title 22 of the California Code of Regulations (CCR Title 22).
+The California Department of Public Health (CDPH) established primary and secondary maximum contaminant levels (MCLs) for inorganic, organic, and radioactive contaminants in drinking water.
+These MCLs are codified in Title 22.
+The Basin Plan (Chapter 3) incorporates Title 22 primary MCLs by reference.
+This incorporation by reference is prospective, including future changes to the incorporated provisions as the changes take effect.
+Title 22 primary MCLs have been used as bases for effluent limitations in WDRs and NPDES permits to protect groundwater recharge beneficial use when that receiving groundwater is designated as MUN.
+Also, the Basin Plan specifies that "Ground waters shall not contain taste or odor-producing substances in concentrations that cause nuisance or adversely affect beneficial uses." - 3.
+Secondary Treatment Regulations.
+40 CFR part 133 of establishes the minimum levels of effluent quality to be achieved by secondary treatment.
+These limitations, established by USEPA, are incorporated into this Order, except where more stringent limitations are required by other applicable plans, policies, or regulations or to prevent backsliding. - 4.
 Storm Water.
 CWA section 402(p), as amended by the Water Quality Act of 1987, requires NPDES permits for storm water discharges.
 Pursuant to this requirement, in 1990, USEPA promulgated 40 CFR part 122.26 that established requirements for storm water discharges under an NPDES program.
 To facilitate compliance with federal regulations, on November 1991, the State Water Board issued a statewide general permit, General NPDES Permit No. CAS000001 and Waste Discharge Requirements for Discharges of Storm Water Associated with Industrial Activities.
 This permit was amended in September 1992 and reissued on April 17, 1997 in State Water Board Order No. 97-03-DWQ to regulate storm water discharges associated with industrial activity.
 General NPDES Permit No. CAS000001 was revised on April 1, 2014, and became effective on July 1, 2015.

 The storm water onsite will be captured using a combination of porous pavement, bio retention basins and a below ground infiltration basin.
-Since not all storm water is captured and contained at the site, a separate storm water permit is required.
+Since not all storm water is captured and contained at the site, a storm water permit is required.

 - 5. Sanitary Sewer Overflows (SSOs).
 (NOT APPLICABLE) - 6.
 Watershed Management.
-This Regional Water Board has been implementing a Watershed Management Approach (WMA) to address water quality protection in the Los Angeles Region following the USEPA guidance in Watershed Protection: A Project

-Focus (EPA841-R-95-003, August 1995).
+This Regional Water Board has been implementing a Watershed Management Approach (WMA) to address water quality protection in the Los Angeles Region following the USEPA guidance in Watershed Protection: A Project Focus (EPA841-R-95-003, August 1995).
 The objective of the WMA is to provide a more comprehensive and integrated strategy resulting in water resource protection, enhancement, and restoration while balancing economic and environmental impacts within a hydrologically-defined drainage basin or watershed.
 The WMA emphasizes cooperative relationships between regulatory agencies, the regulated community, environmental groups, and other stakeholders in the watershed to achieve the greatest environmental improvements with the resources available.
 The WMA integrates activities across the Regional Water Board's diverse programs, particularly permitting, planning, and other surface water-oriented programs that have tended to operate somewhat independently of each other.